Alibaba’s extended Singles Day sales bring in a stunning $100 billion from Chinese shoppers

-China’s Singles Day is the world’s largest annual shopping festival—and it got even larger this year, reports the event’s purveyor Alibaba Group.
+China’s Singles Day is the world’s largest annual shopping festival—and it got even larger this year, reports the event’s purveyor, Alibaba Group.
 Shoppers spent a record $100 billion over the 11-day sale, decimating last year’s total of $38 billion over a 24-hour sale.

 Singles Day, which was born in the early 1990s as a party for Chinese university students to celebrate their singleness, has since grown into a gargantuan shopping spree after Alibaba, the e-commerce company cofounded by Jack Ma, co-opted the title in 2009.
 Thanks to smart marketing and a massive consumer platform, the event now often dwarfs Black Friday and Cyber Monday sales combined.

-While the event typically takes place on November 11—which, when written numerically, looks like “bare branches,” a Chinese term for single people—it was extended from November 1-12 this year to increase sales for merchants impacted by the coronavirus pandemic.
-Companies taking part ranged from small businesses to international conglomerates, including the likes of Apple, Nike, Nestle, and L’Oreal.
+While the event typically takes place on November 11—which, when written numerically, looks like “bare branches,” a Chinese term for single people—it was extended across the entire November 1-12 period this year to increase sales for merchants impacted by the coronavirus pandemic.
+Companies taking part ranged from small businesses to international conglomerates, including the likes of Apple, Nike, Néstle, and L’Oréal.

 Alibaba could use the good news.
 Earlier this month, its financial affiliate Ant Group, which is controlled by Ma, suffered a huge setback when its mammoth $34 billion IPO was suspended over regulatory issues, causing a drop in Alibaba’s stock.